OfficeDev/O365-Win-Snippets/README.md

 **Note:** If you see any errors while installing packages (for example, *Unable to find "Microsoft.IdentityModel.Clients.ActiveDirectory"*) make sure the local path where you placed the solution is not too long/deep.
 Moving the solution closer to the root of your drive resolves this issue.

    1. Open the O365-Win-Snippets.sln file using Visual Studio 2013.
+   2. Build the solution.
+The NuGet Package Restore feature will load the assemblies listed in the packages.config file.
+You should do this before adding connected services in the following steps so that you don't get older versions of some assemblies.
-   2. In the Solution Explorer window, right-click each project name and select Add -> Connected Service.
+   3. In the Solution Explorer window, right-click each project name and select Add -> Connected Service.
-   3. A Services Manager dialog box will appear.
+   4. A Services Manager dialog box will appear.
 Choose **Office 365** and then **Register your app**.
-   4. On the sign-in dialog box, enter the user name and password for your Office 365 tenant.
+   5. On the sign-in dialog box, enter the user name and password for your Office 365 tenant.
 This user name will often follow the pattern <your-name>@<tenant-name>.onmicrosoft.com.
 If you don't already have an Office 365 tenant, you can get a free Developer Site as part of your MSDN Benefits or sign up for a free trial.
 After you're signed in, you will see a list of all the services.
 No permissions will be selected, since the app is not registered to use any services yet.

-   5. To register for the services used in this sample, choose the following services and permissions:
+   6. To register for the services used in this sample, choose the following services and permissions:

  	- **Calendar** - Have full access to users' calendars.
 	- **Contacts** - Have full access to users' contacts.